kubre/WonderLearning/README.md

         }
     }
     ```
+-   (17/jun 00:05am) Logout: Logout with parent contact and student-id
 -   Dashboard:
     -   Student Picture with name and buttons to all the screens ex, attendance, observations, etc
 -   (16/jun 04:25pm) Attendance: